 What is total harmonic distortion?

-Accuracy of the sound is disturbed if the Total Harmonic Distortion has increased over a certain point.
-The root of these disturbances are unwanted frequencies which occur in the output signal, but they are not present on the input.
-Simplifying - harmonics distortion is added to the original signal.
-For example, THD of 0.1% means that 0.1 percent of an output signal is false, and contains unwanted distortion.
+The accuracy of the sound is disturbed if the total harmonic distortion has increased over a certain point.
+The root of these disturbances are unwanted frequencies that occur in the output signal but are not present in the input.
+Simplifying – harmonic distortion is added to the original signal.
+For example, a THD of 0.1% means that 0.1 percent of an output signal is false and contains unwanted distortion.

 Every signal processing component adds some level of distortion.
 Small differences in THD from one brand of a component to another can be significant and may define audio signal quality.